Neutral Dollar (nUSD) 24-Hour Trading Volume Hits $38.11 Million

-Neutral Dollar (CURRENCY:nUSD) traded flat against the U.S. dollar during the one day period ending at 7:00 AM ET on March 14th.
-In the last week, Neutral Dollar has traded flat against the U.S. dollar.
-One Neutral Dollar coin can now be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.
-Neutral Dollar has a total market cap of $0.00 and $38.11 million worth of Neutral Dollar was traded on exchanges in the last 24 hours.
+Neutral Dollar (nUSD) traded flat against the U.S. dollar during the 24 hour period ending at 21:00 PM Eastern on March 16th.
+During the last seven days, Neutral Dollar has traded flat against the U.S. dollar.
+One Neutral Dollar coin can currently be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
+Neutral Dollar has a total market capitalization of $0.00 and $38.11 million worth of Neutral Dollar was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.